Skip to Content

 Related Article: Bacalar – Mexico’s Hidden Gem

-For example, My last spa visit was to Quinto Elemento Spa on CTM & 20, where I had a facial, 1-hour full body massage, and 3o min foot massage.
-My total was $1,690 pesos, and I rounded up to $2,000 with a tip.
+For example, my last spa visit was to Quinto Elemento Spa on CTM & 20, where I had a facial, a one-hour full-body massage, and a 30-minute foot massage.
+My total was $1,690 pesos, which I rounded up to $2,000 with a tip.

-When hiring a guide at Tulum Ruins or going on a cenote snorkeling trip, you should always tip the guide and, for longer trips, the driver as well.
+When hiring a guide at Tulum Ruins or going on a cenote snorkeling trip, you should always tip the guide.
+For longer trips, tip the driver as well.
 If you had an amazing day and your tour guide was full of useful information, you should thank him with a tip.

-If your trip just has someone who drives you from one attraction to another and gives you a ticket, etc., then tip the driver.
-Now, if the driver drives like a madman and you ask him to slow down, and he doesn’t, then I wouldn’t tip him.
+If your trip has someone who drives you from one attraction to another and gives you a ticket, etc., then tip the driver.
+Now, if the driver drives like a madman and you ask him to slow down, and he doesn’t, then I wouldn’t give him anything.

 Related Article: Diving in The Pit Cenote and Cenote Calavera aka The Temple of Doom